opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Temporal Types

-* There is no format for Temporal Types in Gremlin, so each [implementation](https://github.com/opencypher/cypher-for-gremlin/wiki/Gremlin-implementations) need to support storing
+There is no common support of Temporal Types in Gremlin, so each [implementation](https://github.com/opencypher/cypher-for-gremlin/wiki/Gremlin-implementations) may handle it differently.
+It is possible to use `java.util.Date` to represent this in JanusGraph and inmemory TinkerGraph.
+However, it would require lots of custom code for:

+* Creation and parsing of Temporal Types
 * Property access
-  - Custom functions for `containerIndex`
 * Arithmetics
-  - Custom functions for `+` `-`
 * Comparison
-  - Property type is unknown
-  - Custom predicates for all comparisons!
+  - Custom predicates for all comparisons to account Temporal Types

-todo
+* Additional functions like `truncate`

 ### Filtering elements

 On return Gremlin elements are normalized depending on element type.
-In cases when element [type is unknown](#queries-that-require-type-information), normalization is not possible.
+When element [type is unknown](#queries-that-require-type-information), normalization is not possible.

 ```
 MATCH (n)-[r]->(m)